Branded virtual data room hero.

 Anika TabassumAnika9 March 2026

-Anika Tabassum Nionta is a Content Manager at Ellty, where she writes about startups, investors, virtual data rooms, pitch deck sharing, and investor analytics.
-With over 6 years of experience as a writer, she helps startups and businesses understand how to share their stories securely, track engagement effectively, and navigate the fundraising landscape.
-Anika holds both a BA and MA in English from Dhaka University, where she developed her passion for clear, impactful writing.
-Her academic background helps her break down complex topics into simple, useful content for Ellty users.
-Outside of work, Anika enjoys reading, exploring new cafes in Dhaka, and connecting with entrepreneurs in the startup community.
+Anika Tabassum Nionta is a Content Manager at Ellty, where she writes about secure document sharing, virtual data rooms, M&A, due diligence, fundraising, and sales enablement.
+With over 6 years of writing experience, she helps professionals understand how to share confidential documents securely, track engagement, and manage deals more effectively.
+Anika holds both a BA and MA in English from Dhaka University.
+Outside of work, she enjoys reading, exploring new cafes in Dhaka, and connecting with entrepreneurs and dealmakers in her community.

 BlogBranded and white-label data room: what it is and how to pick the right one